vespCV/vespcv/README.md

    - The system will automatically scan for hornets

 2. **Email Alerts**
+   - This function requires an internet connection and email configuration on the Raspberry Pi
    - Click the **MAIL** button to enable email notifications.
-When activated, you will receive an email with both the unannotated and annotated images upon the first detection of an Asian hornet.
-   - When enabled, you'll receive an email when the first Asian hornet is detected (requires internet connection and email configuration)
+When activated, the button will turn blue, and you will receive an email when the first Asian hornet is detected
-   - The MAIL button turns blue when email alerts are active
+   - Once the email is sent, the button will revert to gray

 3. **Saving Detections**
-   - When a hornet is detected, the image appears in the "Recent Detections" panel
+   - When a hornet is detected, the image appears in the "Gedetecteerde Aziatische hoornaars" panel
-   - Click any detection image to save it to your desktop (requires internet connection)
+   - Click any detection image to save it to the desktop of the Raspberry Pi
    - Images are automatically saved with date and time information in the `vespcv/data/images` folder

 4. **Stopping the System**